Awareness & Responsibility

 Report a Stormwater Concern

-If you see something that you think may be wrong or may negatively affect our streams or river, please contact us.
+If you see something that you think may be wrong or may negatively affect our streams or rivers, please contact us.
 We rely on engagement from our residents to help us protect our local water resources.

 If you see a stormwater concern, report it at any of the following:

 - Call the Coralville Engineering Department at 319.248.1720 (Monday-Friday, 7:30 am-5:00 pm, excluding holidays).